marcopellegrinoit/web-traffic-time-series-predictions/README.md

-# Forecast Web Traffic Demand Time Series
+# Forecast Web Traffic Demand Time Series with ARIMA+ BigQuery and Looker Studio

+Author: Marco Pellegrino\
+Year: 2024

-Forecast Web Traffic Demand using LSTM, ARIMA, ARIMA+, and Facebook Prophet; both locally and in the cloud with GCP and BigQuery.
+Forecast Web Traffic Demand using ARIMA+ on GCP BigQuery, and visualize insights in Looker Studio.
+Additional data modeling is locally performed with ARIMA, LSTM, and Facebook Prophet.

 ## Table of Contents